 On Monday we told you that Google may bring video chat to Android 2.3.4, and that we expect an announcement at Google I/O. It looks like we got it half right - Google has officially announced Talk with Video Chat integration in Android 2.3.4, but we didn't have to wait until I/O to find out.

 The service looks like it will work almost identical to its desktop counterpart: the status icon displays whether or not the person is available for video chat (or capable of it).
 Tap the icon to start a video chat session, and you're good to go.
 It's cross platform, too, meaning that you can chat with desktop users and other mobile users alike.
 Read More

 As much as I love Android, I do have friends and family that are dedicated iPhone users.
 There has always been a barrier between the two platforms, but that is slowly changing with things like cross-platform games and now, thanks to Qik Video Connect, video chat.

 Aside from being cross-platform, Qik Video Connect offers several other nice features, like video mail.
 If you can't connect live with someone and you just have to show them something, then video mail is the only way to go, right?
+This feature is free until June, but after that you'll have to pan an "optional fee" in order to use it.
 Read More

 I can't tell you the amount of times that I've been on a video call with someone and suddenly realized that there needed to be a third, or even fourth, person involved.
 Fortunately, the folks over at Fring are there to save the day... sort of.
 You see, they have this great new feature called Group Video Calling, but it's in a limited beta right now.

 All cynicism aside, this is a pretty cool feature for those that actually use video calling a lot.
+There is no word on when the feature will come to the masses, but until then we have this nifty little video to show Fring's overwhelming excitement on the matter.
 Read More